aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/baremetal.md

 ## TinkerbellDatacenterConfig Fields

 ### tinkerbellIP
-Optional field to identify the IP address of the Tinkerbell service.
+Required field to identify the IP address of the Tinkerbell service.
 Other TinkerbellDatacenterConfig fields are not yet supported.
 See [Artifacts]({{< relref "../artifacts/" >}}) for details.